connectedcars/docs/push-v2.md

 }
 ```

-This will return the first 100 accesible vehicle data streams, i.e. objects with an `id`, a `vehicleId`, a `integrationTopicId`, and a `referenceUrl`.
+This will return the first 100 accessible vehicle data streams, i.e. objects with an `id`, a `vehicleId`, a `integrationTopicId`, and a `referenceUrl`.
 It could look like the following:
 ``` json
 {
   "data": {